KhronosGroup/3DC-Asset-Creation/asset-creation-guidelines/RealtimeAssetCreationGuidelines.md

 * We recommend producing content with the smallest file size possible, to reduce download time and create smoother guest experience.
 See the section of  publishing targets.
 * Most assets should be placed so the center bottom is at world `0,0,0`.
 For animated and other assets, some pivots need to be placed for movement consideration.
 * Use valid character sets for asset and file naming: `a-z`, `_`, `-`, `0–9`.
-    * Start names with a lowercase letter, avoid numeric or capital letters.
+    * For naming convention, start the first character with alphabet letters only.
     * Use underscore `_` or hyphen `-` to separate different words.

 <header>